Q: What must I do if the personally identifiable information (PII) of my employees or customers is lost or stolen?A:

-A: If you don’t have the necessary contact, or if providing notice in writing or by telephone would exceed $250,000, or the breach affected more than 500,000 Ohio residents, you may provide substitute notice by:
+If you don’t have the necessary contact information, or if providing notice in writing or by telephone would exceed $250,000, or the breach affected more than 500,000 Ohio residents, you may provide substitute notice by:

 • electronic mail notice if the person has an email address;

-• notification to major media outlets (if the outlets’ audience exceeds 75 percent of Ohio’s population).
+• notification to major media outlets (if the cumulative total outlets’ audience exceeds 75 percent of Ohio’s population).

-Q: What are the notification requirements for small business?
+Q: What are the notification requirements for small businesses?A:

 • taking out a large (at least one-quarter of a page) paid advertisement in a local newspaper distributed in your business’s geographic area, to be published once a week for three consecutive weeks;

-• conspicuously posting the notification on your business’s website; or
+• conspicuously posting the notification on your business’s website; and

 • providing notification to major media outlets in your business’s geographic area.